 In the Getresponse conversion funnels tools, there are 3 types of funnels:

-As a Getresponse basic plan customer, there is no restriction on your use of leads funnel.
-But you’re limited to create just one sales funnels.
+As a Getresponse basic plan customer, there is no restriction on your use of the leads funnel.
+But you’re limited to creating just one sale funnel.

-In the Getresponse basic plan, you have no access to webinar tools or funnels.
-The webinar funnels is completely out of the Basic plan customers.
+In the Getresponse basic plan, you cannot access webinar tools or funnels.
+The webinar funnels are completely out of the Basic plan for customers.

 It is available in the “Plus” plan and higher.
 And it comes with some features restriction even in the Plus plan.
-You can only host up to 100 attendees and the recording time is capped at 3 hours.
+You can only host up to 100 attendees; the recording time is capped at 3 hours.

 You can’t do a paid webinar in the Plus plan.
-Only in the Professional and Max can you run paid webinar for attendees.
+Only in the Professional and Max can you run paid webinars for attendees.

-This is a powerful tool that lets you build complex autoresponder email sequence base on user behavior.
+This powerful tool lets you build complex autoresponder email sequences based on user behavior.
 This is far more than the traditional autoresponder email services.

-It is a powerful lead nurturing tool that let you follow up on your subscribers with the right message base on their behaviour.
+It is a powerful lead nurturing tool that lets you follow up on your subscribers with the right message based on their behavior.

-To learn more about Getresponse marketing automation tool, watch this video.
+To learn more about the Getresponse marketing automation tool, watch this video.